 The I-130 "Petition for Alien Relative" is one of the most common forms processed by United States Citizenship and Immigration Services (USCIS).
-Using this form, a U.S. citizen or permanent resident can file to establish a familial relationship with a non-U.S. citizen, and indicate an intention to help that person immigrate to the United States.
+Using this petition, a U.S. citizen or permanent resident can file to establish a familial relationship with a non-U.S. citizen, and thus indicate an intention to help that person immigrate to the United States.
 In most (but not all) cases, approval of Form I-130 by USCIS is a prerequisite to the immigrant then filing an application for a green card (lawful permanent residence).
 (In other cases, the steps can be combined.)

 If you have filed an I-130 Petition for Alien Relative, you already know that you can't just walk it into an immigration office and get an answer; you were required to send it by mail to a faraway USCIS processing facility.
 At this point, you might be wondering about the time required to process the petition, and how long the eventual process of getting your relative a green card will take.